 What affects car insurance rates?

-Here the are the factors that usually help determine rates.
+Here the are the factors that usually help determine your car insurance premium.
 These can vary by state and insurance company.

 Location: Where the car is "garaged."